flintlib/flint/doc/source/fmpz.rst

 --------------------------------------------------------------------------------

-The following functions can be used to reconstruct an integer from its residues modulo a set of small (word-size) prime numbers.
+The following functions can be used to reconstruct an integer from its residues modulo a set of prime numbers.
 The first two functions, :func:`fmpz_CRT_ui` and :func:`fmpz_CRT`, are easy to use and allow building the result one residue at a time, which is useful when the number of needed primes is not known in advance.